Muhajir

 Awards And Recognition

-Muhajirs have received numerous awards in literature, arts, and sciences, highlighting their contributions to Pakistan's cultural and intellectual life.
+Muhajir individuals have received numerous awards in literature, arts, and sciences, highlighting their cultural contributions.

 Modern Influences